What is Records Information Management?

 Implementing a Records Information Management System

 Introducing a records information management system in your business doesn’t have to be complicated.
-By following a clear and systematic approach to recordkeeping, you can ensure the smooth integration of effective records management practices that will support your business’s long-term goals.
-Here’s how you can get started:
+With a clear, step-by-step approach, you can create a structure that keeps your records organized and supports your long-term goals.
+Here’s how to get started:

 Start by taking stock of your current records management practices.
 Identify what’s working well and what isn’t.
-This could involve reviewing how documents are currently being stored, how easily they can be retrieved, and whether your existing practices comply with legal regulations.
+This could involve reviewing how documents are currently being stored, how easily they can be retrieved, and whether your existing practices are fully complaint with legal regulations.

 2. Develop Company Wide Policies